GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/03.521-530/09.Pillar-of-Fire/docs.md

 ---
+title: |
-title: 529.
-Pillar of Fire
+    529. Pillar of Fire - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 529.
+Pillar of Fire.
+The angel of the Lord encampeth Round about us, round about us; Round about the souls that fear him, Night and day.
+Chorus: O pillar of fire, pillar of cloud, Lead me, lead me ev'ry day!
+O pillar of fire, pillar of cloud, Lead me on my heav'nly way.
+    keywords:  |
-    keywords: Christ in Song, Pillar of Fire, The angel of the Lord encampeth, O pillar of fire, pillar of cloud
+        Christ in Song, adventhymnals, advent hymnals, Pillar of Fire, The angel of the Lord encampeth.
+O pillar of fire, pillar of cloud,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 529. PILLAR OF FIRE
+####  Christ in Song,

 ```txt
 1.